CBU-87 Combined Effects Munition

 The CBU-87 Combined Effects Munition (CEM) is a cluster bomb used by the United States Air Force, developed by Aerojet General/Honeywell and introduced in 1986 to replace the earlier cluster bombs used in the Vietnam War.
 CBU stands for Cluster Bomb Unit.
-When the CBU-87 is used in conjunction with the Wind Corrected Munitions Dispenser guidance tail kit, it becomes much more accurate, and is designated CBU-103.
+When the CBU-87 is used in conjunction with the Wind Corrected Munitions Dispenser guidance tail kit, it becomes much more accurate, and is designated CBU-103; and when the CBU-87 is used in conjunction with the Wind Corrected Munitions Dispenser-Extended Range guidance tail kit, it is designated CBU-113/B.

 The basic CBU-87 is designed to be dropped from an aircraft at any altitude and any air speed.
 It is a free-falling bomb and relies on the aircraft to aim it before it drops; once dropped it needs no further instruction, as opposed to guided munitions or smart bombs.
 The bomb can be dropped by a variety of modern-day aircraft.
 It is 7 ft 7 in long, has a diameter of 16 in, and weighs roughly 951 lb.
 The price is US$14,000 per bomb.

 Each CBU-87 consists of an SUU-65B canister, a fuze with 12 time delay options and 202 submunitions (or bomblets) designated BLU-97/B Combined Effects Bomb.
 Each bomblet is a yellow cylinder with a length of 20 centimeters and a diameter of 6 centimeters.
-The BLU-97/B bomblets are designed to be used against armor, personnel and soft skinned targets and consist of a shaped charge, a scored steel fragmentation case and a zirconium ring for incendiary effects.
+The BLU-97/B bomblets are designed to be used against armor, people and soft skinned targets and consist of a shaped charge, a scored steel fragmentation case and a zirconium ring for incendiary effects.
 The CBU-87 can also be equipped with an optional FZU-39/B proximity sensor with 10 altitude selections.

 When dropped from an aircraft, the bomb starts spinning.
 There are 6 speeds that can adjust the bomb's rate of spin.
 After it drops to a certain altitude, the canister breaks open and the submunitions are released.
-Each bomblet has a ring of tabs at the tail end, these orient the bomblet and deploy an inflatable decelerator to decrease the falling speed of the bomblet.
+Each bomblet has a ring of tabs at the tail end; these orient the bomblet and deploy an inflatable decelerator to decrease the falling speed of the bomblet.
 When the submunitions hit the ground, they will cover a large area and the CBU-87 can be adjusted so it can cover a smaller or wider area.
 Depending on the rate of spin and the altitude at which the canister opens, it can cover an area between 20×20 meters (low release altitude and a slow rate of spin) to 120×240 meters (high release altitude and a high rate of spin).

 Manufacturers and the Department of Defense have claimed that each bomb's failure rate is about 5%.
 This equates to about 10 bomblets not exploding on impact of the 202 bomblets dropped.
 Landmine Action claimed the failure rate of the BLU-97/Bs used in the Kosovo campaign was higher, between 7 and 8 percent.